Hot Wells (San Antonio, Texas)

 Hot Wells is the site of a cultural historical park in San Antonio, Texas.
 The park complements Texas' only World Heritage Site—the nearby San Antonio Missions National Historical Park—and the Mission Reach of the San Antonio River Walk.
-The park is located on the east side of the San Antonio River, directly across South Presa Street from the San Antonio State Hospital, along the tracks of the Southern Pacific Railway and within sight of Mission San José across the river.
+The park is located on the east side of the San Antonio River, directly across South Presa Street from the San Antonio State Hospital, along the tracks of the Southern Pacific Railroad and within sight of Mission San José across the river.
 Prior to the arrival of the Spanish, the land was originally inhabited by Coahuiltecan peoples.

 History

 Artesian Well at an Asylum

 An artesian well was discovered on land then owned by the Southwestern Lunatic Asylum (also known as the Southeastern Insane Asylum, now known as the San Antonio State Hospital) in 1892—the same year the hospital opened.
 Intended to provide water for the asylum, the well was dug 1750 feet deep and yielded 180,000 gallons of water per day.
 But the water had a temperature of 103-104 degrees Fahrenheit and smelled strongly of sulphur.
 It was found unfit for daily use by the facility so the sulphur water was leased to Charles Scheuermeyer who became a pioneer in the field of water resources development and the earliest to emphasize the medicinal properties of the local sulphur water.
 As analyzed by G.H.
 Wooton, a chemist at the State University in Austin, the mineral waters aided in the relief of blood poisoning, kidney, liver and skin diseases and rheumatism.
 Scheuermeyer placed a full-page ad in San Antonio's 1892-93 city directory for his Natural Hot Sulphur Natatorium at the Southwestern Park.